echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 introduction of ECH due to the loss of visibility of SNI data on private networks building on the report from a roundtable discussion {{ECH_Roundtable}}.

-The objective of this document is to detail the various operational impacts of ECH.
+The objective of this document is to detail some operational impacts of ECH.
 It will focus specifically on the impact of encrypting the SNI data by ECH, but it should be noted that other elements in the client hello may also be relevant for some on-path security methods.